Shree-shiplu/Quantum-Portfolio-optimization-project/README.md

-# Vanguard_project
-WISER Vanguard project
+project
-Quantum-Classical Hybrid Optimization for QCBO
+Quantum portfolio Optimization with liear constrain Quantum-Classical Hybrid Optimization for QCBO

 A Python project that uses a Variational Quantum Eigensolver (VQE) with Pauli correlation encoding to solve Quadratic Constrained Binary Optimization (QCBO) problems.